 In the past, the scientific community didn’t accept it because according to the plate tectonics theory, Madagascar and India were once part of the same landmass (thus accounting for geological resemblances).
 Plate movement caused India to break away millions of years ago, and move to its present location.
 The original landmass, the supercontinent Gondwana, broke apart but it did not sink beneath the sea level.

-Kerguelen Plateau is an interesting discovery made in 1999 by the research vessel in the Indian Ocean that can serve as a proof of a sunken landmass theory.
+Kerguelen Plateau is an interesting discovery made in 1999 by the research vessel in the Indian Ocean that can serve as proof of a sunken landmass theory.
 Kerguelen Plateau is a large island that was submerged nearly 20 million years ago by rising sea levels.
 The researchers discovered samples with pollen and fragments of wood deposited on 90-million-year-old sediment.

 In 2013, grains of sand from the beaches of Mauritius were studied, revealing that a similar landmass has existed between 2 billion and 85 million years ago.

 Pangaea or Pangea (means “all, entire, whole” in Greek and Gaia (Earth, land)) was a supercontinent of a continuous landmass that existed during the late Paleozoic and early Mesozoic eras surrounded by superocean Panthalassa.
-It formed from earlier continental parts about 335 million years ago, broke apart and drift about 175 million years ago.
+It formed from earlier continental parts about 335 million years ago, broke apart, and drift about 175 million years ago.

 Pangaea continent was not the first supercontinent that broke apart.
 Before the Pangaea, there were many other continents that emerged, broke apart and it appears to be a repetitive cycle.
-The latest, most ancient supercontinent, is called Columbia or Nuna, that believed to exist approximately 2,500 to 1,500 million years ago.
+The latest, most ancient supercontinent, is called Columbia or Nuna, which believed to exist approximately 2,500 to 1,500 million years ago.
 The evidence that this continent existed is based on paleomagnetic and geological data.
-After breaking up, a new landmass formed such as continents of Laurentia, Baltica, and Gondwana.
+After breaking up, a new landmass formed such as the continents of Laurentia, Baltica, and Gondwana.

 Evidence of Pangaea was found in the fossil presence of identical species such as of the therapsid Lystrosaurus discovered in a localized region of South Africa, Antarctica, and India.
 Additional evidence includes geology that had matching geological trends between the coast of South Africa and the western coast of Africa.
 The orientation of magnetic minerals in rocks also provided clues that continental plates have moved.